 Preventing children from gaining excessive amounts of weight during their childhood (not just the festive season) may start before their mother becomes pregnant.
 New research has found the origins of obesity extend back as far as the pre-pregnancy weight of both the child’s mother and father, with 23 genes known to increase the obesity risk.

-In children of a “normal” weight, they’re born lean, become cubby throughout infancy and lean out again as they grow to become active toddlers.
-In preparation for puberty, adiposity rebound occurs when the children n are around 10 years old.
+In children of a “normal” weight, they’re born lean, become chubby throughout infancy and lean out again as they grow to become active toddlers.
+In preparation for puberty, adiposity rebound occurs when the children are around 10 years old.

 With those children who have obesity genes, their adiposity rebound occurs earlier in life and at a faster rate.
 As a result, they don’t become lean toddlers and instead begin to put on fat at a younger age, and a lot more than normal.
 However, there are studies that have shown children with the obesity genes have remained lean, indicating this is not the only cause.